 To see the 37 soldiers included from Chautauqua County visit: www.vvmf.org

 SHARE YOUR STORY OR THE STORY OF A BELOVED VETERAN!

-The Fenton History Center would like to share the story of local Veterans and would like to help loved ones honor Veterans who are close to their heart.
-All submitted items will be passed on to the Fenton History Center’s Chautauqua County Military Collection, allowing each Veteran’s story/memory to live on indefinitely.
+Help the Fenton History Center share the story of local veterans.
+We would like to help loved ones honor veterans (both living and fallen) who are close to their heart.
+All submitted items will be passed on to the Fenton History Center’s Chautauqua County Military Collection, allowing each veteran’s story/memory to live on indefinitely.

 Those who would like to submit military documentation, photographs, stories, and other related information to the Fenton History Center’s Military Collection should contact firstname.lastname@example.org by email or call (716) 664-6256 Monday through Saturday from 10 AM to 4 PM.